giveabit/Trio-Plus-Data/README.md

 ALPHA

 <br>03 Working:<br>
-Extract audio from *.tlsd file if no overdub loops have been recorded
+Extract audio from *.tlsd file if no overdub loops have been recorded<br>
+NOW (v 0.51) also separating the different part sections of the song (multiple wave files as output)

 <br>04 Not working:<br>
-Not correctly extracting audio in case there are overdub loops (possibly audio chunk alignment issue) Not separating the different part sections of the song (only one wave file as output) Any MIDI data support is missing at the moment
+Not correctly extracting audio in case there are overdub loops (possibly audio chunk alignment issue)<br>
+Any MIDI data support is missing at the moment

 <br>05 Getting started:<br>